daslu/gorilla-ui-example/README.md

 A small example project using [gorilla-ui](https://github.com/pink-gorilla/gorilla-ui).

-Built using [shadow-cljs-template](https://github.com/zamansky/shadow-cljs-template).
+Originally built using [shadow-cljs-template](https://github.com/zamansky/shadow-cljs-template), but updated to a more recent version of Reagent.
 See this [related tutorial](https://www.youtube.com/watch?v=BZNJi5pP8fU).

 ## Usage